 Name and Logo (PDF) (15 pp, 646 KB) (EPA/600/R-08/029) March 2008

 Faster and more widespread implementation of new or improved technologies helps achieve EPA’s primary mission—a cleaner and healthier environment.
 Real-world environmental risk reduction is directly related to the level of performance of technologies used.
-Because almost all new technology purchased in the United States and abroad is developed by the private sector, stakeholders have looked to ETV for an independent, objective and high-quality source of information for sound decision making.
-Vendors of innovative technologies need independent evaluation to help promote their technologies in a risk-adverse environmental marketplace.
+Because almost all new technology purchased in the United States and abroad is developed by the private sector, stakeholders looked to ETV for an independent, objective and high-quality source of information for sound decision making.
+Vendors of innovative technologies needed independent evaluation to help promote their technologies in a risk-adverse environmental marketplace.

 - Technology purchasers and users